 About 60% of salt produced worldwide is consumed by the chemical industry.
-High quality solar salt dissolved in electrolytic brine in membrane cell chloralkali plants requires insignificantly higher amount of brine purification chemicals for the necessary treatment as vacuum salt.
-On the other hand, the difficult to remove trace elements that may cause membrane damage, such as iodine, or those elements that are critical to chlorine purity, such as bromine, are present in smaller quantities in solar salt than in many salts originating from rock salt deposits.
+In chloralkali manufacture, the use of high quality salt is essential to save chemicals and prevent formation of contaminated effluents.
+High quality solar salt requires comparably low amount of brine purification chemicals for treatment as vacuum salt and the difficult to remove trace elements that may cause membrane damage, such as iodine, or those elements that are critical to chlorine purity, such as bromine, are present in smaller quantities in solar salt than in many salts originating from rock salt deposits.